zostay/RakuWAPI/README.md

 The messages MUST be framed and returned to the origin by the application server as follows, based on message type:

   * [Blob](http://doc.perl6.org/type/Blob).
-Any Blob emitted by the application SHOULD be treated as binary data, framed exacctly as is, and returned to the client.
+Any Blob emitted by the application SHOULD be treated as binary data, framed exactly as is, and returned to the client.

   * [Mu](http://doc.perl6.org/type/Mu).
 Any other Mu SHOULD be stringified, if possible, and encoded by the application server.
 If an object given cannot be stringified, the server SHOULD report a warning.